neo2k/carsubscriptions/carsubscriptions.md

 # Car Subscription Provider

 *This page is provided by https://abofahren.de.
-In Case of errors or if you want your company to be added here, please contact me at info "aet" tb-solutions.biz.*
+In Case of errors or if you want your company to be added here, please add a pull request or contact me at info "aet" tb-solutions.biz.*

 ## Germany